You would like to earn a Bachelor, Staatsexamen or Master degree at the University of Tübingen and intend to submit an application?

-Application deadlines for Non-EU citizens for all Bachelor and Staatsexamen study courses as well as for EU citizens for study courses with restricted admission:
+Application deadlines for Non-EU citizens for all Bachelor and Staatsexamen study courses, as well as for EU citizens for study courses with restricted admission:

 Application deadlines for EU-citizens for all other study courses:

-All deadlines for deviating Master study courses are listed here.
+All deviating deadlines for Master study courses are listed here.

 While applying online for Bachelor and Staatsexamen study courses you have to upload:

 - Your school leaving certificate or "Hochschulzugangsberechtigung" (HZB), i.e. your secondary school certificate.
 Also helpful might be (if available) a transcript of records or a degree certificate of any former studies and the results of a university entrance exam of your home country.

 - Proof of the required German and/or English language skills.
 A list of the accepted certificates of German is given here. / The study courses taught in English require a whole variety of language certificates.
 You have to check the homepage of the study course for detailed information.